"cathole" meaning in English

 Forms: catholes [plural]

-1. A small pit, dug in the earth by hikers etc in order to bury faeces.
+1. A small pit, dug in the earth by hikers etc. in order to bury feces.
 Categories (topical): Feces

 2. (nautical) Either of two circular holes cut in the stern of a sailing man of war on the level of the capstan, used for the passage of stern hawsers.
-Categories (topical): Nautical, Feces
+Categories (topical): Nautical

-Sense id: en-cathole-en-noun-zIvxsNqN Disambiguation of Feces: 47 53 Categories (other): English entries with incorrect language header, English entries with topic categories using raw markup, English terms with consonant pseudo-digraphs Disambiguation of English entries with incorrect language header: 52 48 Disambiguation of English entries with topic categories using raw markup: 55 45 Disambiguation of English terms with consonant pseudo-digraphs: 53 47 Topics: nautical, transport
+Sense id: en-cathole-en-noun-zIvxsNqN Categories (other): English entries with incorrect language header, English terms with consonant pseudo-digraphs, Pages with 1 entry Disambiguation of English entries with incorrect language header: 52 48 Disambiguation of English terms with consonant pseudo-digraphs: 51 49 Disambiguation of Pages with 1 entry: 52 48 Topics: nautical, transport

 The following are not (yet) sense-disambiguated